sefinek24/is-discord-invite/README.md

 ## 🌍 API
-### `regex(message, { options })`
-Checks if the given string contains Discord server invitations.
-Validation is based solely on the string itself.
-In this case, the script does NOT verify whether the link is actually associated with a server.

-- `message` (string): The input string to be checked.
-- `options` (object, optional): An options object for customizing the behavior.
-You can customize which types of Discord server invitation links to check by setting specific options to `true` or `false`.
-Available options include:
-    - `defaultDiscordUrls` (boolean, default `false`): Check default Discord invitation URLs.
-    - `otherDiscordUrls` (boolean, default `false`): Checks other domains created by Discord Inc. that redirect to discord.com/*.
-    - `disboard` (boolean, default `false`): Checks URL addresses associated with the **disboard.org** website.
-    - `discordMe` (boolean, default `false`): Checks URL addresses associated with the **discord.me** website.
-    - `discordhome` (boolean, default `false`): Checks URL addresses associated with the **discordhome.com** website.

-If no options are provided, the `everything` option will be set to `true`, meaning that all types of Discord server invitation links will be checked.

-> **Returns** (boolean): `true` if the input is a valid Discord server invitation link, `false` otherwise.

 ### `online(message)`
 Checks for valid Discord invitation links in the provided text and fetches invitation data.

 - `message` (string): The input text to search for Discord invitation links.

 > **Returns** ([object](#invitation-data)): A Promise that resolves to an object with invitation data.

 ### Invitation Data
 If a valid invitation link is found, the returned data will have the following structure: